PLS regression example

 _ = X.plot(cmap=None)

-The values of the properties we want to predict are in the 4th dattaset named 'propval' dataset:
+# The properties to predict are in the ``propval`` dataset:

 Y = ds_list[3]